 Further down the trail we came across the Steps Trail, which is another trail that I’m not sure where it leads, either.
 There’s just so much to see on Nebo that it would literally take days of walking to see it all.

 To give you an idea; the Upper Spring trail was even more steep than this.
 We didn’t attempt either.
 I can’t imagine how people carried water up to the summit back in 1894.
 It’s 300ft of ascension from the spring.

 We walked for a little while past the Steps trail, but were already past a half mile so we decided to turn around and call it a day.
 On the way out, we saw this tree that I thought was just too neat not to take a picture of.
 It’s still alive, too.
 Remember what I said about the tenacity of nature?
 Perfect example:

 We explored a very small portion of the mountain today.
 To give you an idea, I zoomed my GPS map out to show the entire mountain versus how little we actually walked.
 There’s plenty more to see and I’m sure we’ll be making a lot more trips up it.

 Total: 1.56 miles.

-Did you like reading this?
-Then please leave us a comment or subscribe to our RSS Feed.
+Do you like this post?
+Please leave a comment or subscribe to our feed.